YoofiBP/frontier-test/README.md

 ## Instructions

-Clone Repository in directory of choice and navigate into project directory
+Clone Repository in a directory of choice and navigate into project directory

     git clone https://github.com/YoofiBP/frontier-test.git
     cd frontier-test